 The main purpose of Eika Boligkreditt (EBK) is to ensure access for the local banks in the Eika Alliance (the owner banks) to long-term and competitive funding by issuing covered bonds.
 An important part of the company's business concept is to increase the competitiveness of the owner banks by improving their access to external funding in the Norwegian and international financial markets with regard to the length of loans, their terms and the depth of access.
 The object of the company's business is to reduce risk for the owner banks.
-At 31 December 2017, the owner banks had secured a total of NOK 77.3 billion in financing through EBK and had thereby reduced their need to obtain market financing on their own account by a corresponding amount.
+At 31 December 2018, the owner banks had secured a total of NOK 82 billion in financing through EBK and had thereby reduced their need to obtain market financing on their own account by a corresponding amount.

 EBK is licensed as a credit institution and entitled to raise loans in the market through the issuance of covered bonds.
 Norwegian regulations for covered bonds were adopted in 2007, and this type of bond has become an important source of financing for the lending activities of banks and credit institutions.
-By concentrating funding activities relating to covered bonds in EBK, the owner banks have obtained a player in the bond market with the size required to achieve competitive terms and depth of access to financing both in Norway and internationally.
+Concentrating funding activities relating to covered bonds in EBK has secured the owner banks a player in the bond market which possess the necessary qualifications to achieve competitive terms for borrowing both in Norway and internationally.